Content Experience Explained: Why It Matters for B2B Marketers

 Eighty-one percent of brands expect to compete mostly or completely on the basis of customer experience by 2019, according to the Gartner Customer Experience in Marketing Survey.
 Today’s customers expect companies to understand their needs and expectations.
 People want frictionless, personalized experiences.
 Content is central to every digital journey, every customer touch point.
 Content experience supports customer experience.

 Second, recognize that content’s impact is diminished when marketers put their own goals ahead of the intended audience’s informational needs.
-As far back as 2013, Sirius Decisions reported that 60 to 70 percent of B2B content sits unused.
-That’s what happens when content is not produced strategically, with audience-value as its primary criteria.
+Maybe that’s why 33% of marketing assets go unused or underutilized, according to an IDG study sponsored by Adobe.
+Content should always be produced strategically, with audience-value as its primary criteria.

-The takeaway: Today’s marketers must look beyond transactional content, traditionally used to drive MQLs for sales.
+The takeaway: Today’s marketers must look beyond transactional content, traditionally used to drive marketing-qualified leads (MQLs) for sales.
 Instead, they should broaden their purview to consider the full customer lifecycle; they must consider how their content assets can work together to inform and support the entire customer journey.

 Putting Content Experience into Practice